HunterMario/switch-guide/docs/faq.md

 1. Press `Close` in the top right corner.
 1. Press `Home` in the top menu bar to get back from where you started.
 1. Follow the instructions at the Launching CFW page [here](user_guide/all/launching_cfw) to launch Atmosphère.

+## Some Homebrew are giving the message, "This application does not support the current ABI.
+Expect compatibility issues."
+How do I fix this?

+This is a sign that the Homebrew being used has not been updated since version 21.0.0.
+To fix this, either update the Homebrew to the latest version or find an alternative.